CiscoDevNet/intersight-powershell/docs/New-IntersightVnicFcIf.md

 ```

 ### -Order
 The order in which the virtual interface is brought up.
 The order assigned to an interface should be unique for all the Ethernet and Fibre-Channel interfaces on each PCI link on a VIC adapter.
+The order should start from zero with no overlaps.
 The maximum value of PCI order is limited by the number of virtual interfaces (Ethernet and Fibre-Channel) on each PCI link on a VIC adapter.
-All VIC adapters have a single PCI link except VIC 1385 which has two.
+All VIC adapters have a single PCI link except VIC 1340, VIC 1380 and VIC 1385 which have two.

 ```yaml
 Type: long